ciims/CiiMS/README.md

     Email: admin
     Pasword: admin

 Please note that this demo is not monitored, and is reset at an unspecified interval and at my discretion.
 Please be nice.
+If you find a bug please report it via a [Github Issue](https://github.com/charlesportwoodii/CiiMS/issues).

 #### Features
 * Full Admin Panel